gabrielenizzoli/spark_engine/docs/modules/spark-extensions.md

 While the programmatic interface is useful, many times **a full execution plan is better expressed as a set of separated sql statements**.
 When the statements are just too many, then it would be nice to be able to chain them without having to resort to a table catalog.
 These statements then can be tested in isolation, and finally connected at a later stage.
-A class called `SqlCompiler` allows chaining sql statements together as if they were a programmatic interface, bypassing the spark catalog.
+A class called `SqlCompiler` allows to strictly define the input datasets in a sql statements.
 Example:

 ```java
 import dataengine.spark.sql.logicalplan.SqlCompiler;